Ken Bruce

 Author, Researcher, Historian, Dreamer and Stargazer

-(Note: the Dreamer man book developed into It’s a Sore Fight)
+(Note: the Dreamer man book developed into Life - It is Such a Sore Fight)

 Follow me on Blue Sky: kenbruce.bsky.social